unitechio/gopdf/README.md

 	ch.GetHeading().SetFontSize(chapterFontSize)
 	ch.GetHeading().SetColor(chapterFontColor)

-	p := c.NewParagraph("This chapter demonstrates a few of the features of UniDoc that can be used for report generation.") p.SetFont(normalFont)
+	p := c.NewParagraph("This chapter demonstrates a few of the features of GoPDF that can be used for report generation.") p.SetFont(normalFont)
 	p.SetFontSize(normalFontSize)
 	p.SetColor(normalFontColor)